 With the help of Monarch Watch you can obtain stickers to tag your butterflies.
 These safe, lightweight markers help scientists understand the timing and pace of migration and the geographic distribution of the monarchs.

-Bottom line: Monarch butterflies may soon disappear from the western United States, and the eastern population is not far behind.
+Bottom line: Monarch butterflies are now listed as endangered on the IUCN Red List.
 But there are ways you can help.